 - Stomachache or bloating.

-“This takes advantage of the natural reflex triggered by eating,” he explains.
+“This takes advantage of the natural reflex triggered by eating,” explains Dr. Kabbany.
 “They don’t have to strain.
 They can sit there and play on a tablet or read.
-But eventually, that reflex will kick in, and they’ll go.”
+But eventually, that reflex will kick in and they’ll go.”

-Sometimes, a reward system like a sticker chart can motivate children.
-But whether they poop or not, just sitting on the toilet should be praised,” he says.
+Sometimes, a reward system like a sticker chart can motivate children and resolve constipation, says Dr. Kabbany.
+“But whether they poop or not, just sitting on the toilet should be praised.”

 Preventing a constipation comeback